lawk-mineh/lawk-mineh.github.io/_pages/talks.md

 - Bielefeld, March 2024 - Topological and Homological Methods in Group Theory
 - Bristol, April 2024 - YGGT XII
 - Bilbao, April 2024 - GTA: Gran Bilbao V
-- South England, 2021 to 2024 - Various GGSE meetings
+- South England, 2021-2024 - Various GGSE meetings

 I will also be in the following places, attending the following events: